m-allik/SocEpi/cran-comments.md

 ## Submission

-This is a resubmission to fix minor errors outlined in your email after my first submission.
+This is a resubmission to fix errors in description outlined in your email after my first resubmission. `zscore` is a function name.
 Thanks!

 ## Test environments